 - Then follow Home tab >> Format >> Format Cells.

-- Upon clicking Format Cells then a dialogue box will appear.
+- Upon clicking Format Cells, a dialogue box will appear.

 - Now follow Number >> Date.